Adobe Camp |

 (1865 - 1866), near Burns

-A temporary state militia encampment on the Silvies River, possibly to the south of town.
+A temporary OR Volunteer Infantry encampment on the Silvies River south of town, on the east end of Wright's Point in Sunset Valley, on the northwest shore of Malheur Lake.
 Originally Adobe Camp (1865), a 25-yard square sod-walled post, was located here before being replaced after only two weeks.

 Fort Harney

-An Army post located 12 miles east of town on the east-side of Rattlesnake Creek.
-Originally a supply depot named Camp on Rattlesnake Creek, then Camp Steele then Camp Crook, and then Camp Harney.
-It was designated a fort in 1879.
+A U.S. Army post located 12 miles east of Burns on the east side of Rattlesnake Creek, about two miles north of the ghost community of Harney City.
+Originally a supply depot named Camp on Rattlesnake Creek, then renamed Camp Steele, then Camp Crook, and then Camp Harney.
+It was officially designated a fort in 1879.
+The 640-acre military reservation was created in 1876, reduced to 320 acres in 1882, but was abolished in 1889.
+Site now private ranch property.
+Two civilian graves still remain at the former post cemetery.

 Camp Owyhee